OlaYZen/MSI-Downloader/README.md

 The script automatically installs the requirements file.
 This means you only have to install python manually.

 ## Arguments
-`-y` Automatically starts the script without requiring a Y/n response if the script is outdated.
+`-y, -Yes` Automatically starts the script without requiring a Y/n response if the script is outdated.

-`-u` Updates the script to the latest version and restarts the script.
+`-u, -Update` Updates the script to the latest version and restarts the script.

-`-s` Starts the script.
-Combind with -u to start the script after updating. (-u -s)
+`-s, -Start` Starts the script.
+Combine with -u to start the script after updating. [-u|-Update -s|-Start]

+`-l, -Log` Opens the log file in the default text editor.

-`-h` Displays the help message.
+`-h, -Help` Displays the help message.

 ## Script Usage
 ### 1. Prepare the Environment: